The world's only Free Air CO2 Enrichment experiment in native forest

 The Cumberland Plain woodland where the EucFACE site and the Flux Tower are located is an official TERN (Terrestrial Ecosystem Research Network) Supersite and therefore part of the Australian-wide TERN Supersite Network.
 For more information please see the official TERN website (opens in a new window).

-HIE is pleased to announce Dr Matthias Boer as Project Leader for our supersite and our continued involvement with TERN.
+Associate Professor Matthias Boer is Project Leader for our supersite and our continued involvement with TERN.

 Additionally, many researchers from institutions across Australia and worldwide are conducting measurements and sampling at EucFACE as part of linked research efforts.